-Call your doctor immediately if you have DVT symptoms, including:
+Call your doctor now if you have DVT symptoms, including:

-The main goals of treatment for deep vein thrombosis (DVT) are:
+The main goals of treatment for DVT are:

 DVT is usually treated with anticoagulant medicines.
-These medicines are often called blood thinners, but they do not actually thin the blood.
+These medicines are often called blood thinners, but they don't actually thin the blood.
 They prevent blood clots by increasing the time it takes a blood clot to form.
-Also, anticoagulants help prevent existing blood clots from becoming larger.
+They also help prevent existing blood clots from becoming larger.

 You might take anticoagulants for at least 3 months.
-The length of time will vary based on your own health, where the blood clot is in your leg, and your risk for a pulmonary embolism.footnote 1
+The length of time will vary based on your own health and your risk for a pulmonary embolism.

 Other treatments may be used in the hospital for some people.
-These treatments include thrombolytic medicine or vena cava filters.
-These treatments are not common.
+These treatments include thrombolytic medicine, a procedure to remove the blood clot (thrombectomy), and vena cava filters.
+But these treatments aren't common.
 They might be used for people who are at risk for serious problems from DVT.